-In addition to accolades won by alumni and faculty, Westminster College has been recognized by U.S. New & World Report as one of the "Midwest's Best Private Liberal Arts Colleges."
-Forbes magazine has selected Westminster as 39th among "America's Best Colleges and Universities"-the only Missouri school raked in the top fifty.
-The Princeton Review lists Westminster as one of the "Best Value Private Colleges of Universities" in the nation.
+In addition to accolades won by alumni and faculty, Westminster College is one of the top liberal arts colleges in the nation, according to the rankings of U.S. News & World Report.
+Forbes magazine previously selected Westminster as one of America's Top 50 Colleges and Universities, the Best Liberal Arts College in Missouri and one of the Best Liberal Arts Colleges in America.
+The Princeton Review recently named the College as one of the best colleges and universities in the Midwest for the ninth straight year.
 Newsweek-Kaplan named it "One of the 372 Most Interesting Schools in America."
-Westminster has also been recognized as one of 240 "Colleges of Distinction" and CosmoGirl magazine named the school one of the "Top 100 American Colleges for Women."
+Westminster has also been recognized as one of 240 Colleges of Distinction and CosmoGirl magazine named the school one of the Top 100 American Colleges for women.
+These recognitions reflect Westminster's ongoing commitment to providing a superior collegiate experience for its students, who come from 25 states and 64 different foreign countries.
+This selective college for men and women is known for its small class sizes taught by an excellent faculty.

-MISSION, GOALS, AND VISION
+MISSION, GOALS, & VISION